angular/angular/aio/content/guide/http.md

   header="app/config/config.component.ts (showConfig v.2)">
 </code-example>

-To access properties that are defined in an interface, you must explicitly convert the Object you get from the JSON to the required response type.
+To access properties that are defined in an interface, you must explicitly convert the plain object you get from the JSON to the required response type.
 For example, the following `subscribe` callback receives `data` as an Object, and then type-casts it in order to access the properties.

 <code-example>